Reyn

 on one page.

 Reyn is built from a small set of components.
-Agents hold long-lived conversations.
-Skills describe directed phase graphs.
-Phases loop the LLM through one task at a time.
-The OS runs everything under a strict validation contract.
+Agents hold long-lived conversations and route each decision through a RouterLoop.
+Skills are instructions the model reads on demand, not phase graphs the OS executes.
+Every LLM decision becomes a typed Control IR op, validated and dispatched under a permission gate.
 Workspace and Events make every step inspectable and replayable.

 02 The pieces